-The Superintendent or designee may make available to the public and school community a list of the names, position titles, andComprehensive School Safety Plan7 of 346/6/25 contact information of the wellness council members.
+The Superintendent or designee may make available to the public and school community a list of the names, position titles, and contact information of the wellness council members.

 The wellness council shall advise the district on health-related issues, activities, policies, and programs.
 At the discretion of the Superintendent or designee, the duties of the council may also include the planning, implementation, and evaluation of activities to promote health within the school or community.
 Policy 5030: Student Wellness Status: ADOPTED Original Adopted Date: 03/29/2023 | Last Reviewed Date: 03/29/2023